-• There are 34 pharmacy training supervisors are responsible for receiving students' training schedule, making random 2 video-call evaluation for each student using Blackboard recording, oral evaluation of booklet, and computer post-test on the final evaluation day on week zero of the Fall semester 2023-2024.
+- 3 Pharmacy students are currently trained in community pharmacy for 120 hours as substitute training. - There is a pharmacy training supervisor responsible for receiving students' training schedules, making random 2 video-call evaluations for each student using Blackboard recording, oral evaluation of booklet, and computer post-test on the final evaluation day on week zero of the Fall semester 2024-2025.